 Well, because scientists aren't exactly sure why joints crack in the first place, research study regarding why it feels good is quite limited.
 However, there are a few theories on the matter: One reason could be that movement in general helps reduce discomfort.
 Ronald Melzack and Patrick Wall developed what is now understood as the Gate Control theory in 1965 which, in a nutshell, argues that non-painful input (such as movement) closes that “gates” to uncomfortable input and keeps it from taking a trip through the central anxious system.

 Another reason could be that people analyze the popping noise that comes from joints as an indication that what they're doing is assisting.
 In a 2011 research study, researchers found that, when people hear an audible noise originating from their joints, they generally associate the fracture with a physical sensation of release and relief, even if the change didn't do much.

 This is because a lot of the muscles that support the spinal column can grow stiff and tense after long periods of lack of exercise and stretching them, even if it's done to unintentionally crack your back, can feel really good.
-This can lead your brain to analyze and associate the sensation of splitting your back with a looser, more versatile spinal column, although it was the stretching of the muscles that in fact offered the sensation.
+This can lead your brain to analyze and associate the sensation of splitting your back with a looser, more versatile spinal column, despite the fact that it was the stretching of the muscles that in fact offered the sensation.